 - Jane D'Anna is enrolled in both Graduate and Undergraduate courses.
 She appears on the report twice—once for each program.

-You can get at this information from a few different angles using the Enrollments report in Academics > Reporting.
+You can also get at this information from a few different angles using the Enrollments report in Academics > Reporting.

 - Email Students: Lets you email everyone shown on the report (this is filter-sensitive).